pydoit/doit-tmp-doc/docs/reference/index.rst

 .. glossary::

+    dodo file
+        python file, usually named `dodo.py`, containing task definitions in form of functions `task_*` which when called, return dictionaries with task declarations.

     action
         simple call of shell command or python function.
 Action can be parametrized and can calculate values usable in other tasks.
 Actions can be invoked only via tasks.